 After breakfast today, we travel by coach to Pisa, the city famous for its leaning tower.
 In Pisa we enjoy a guided tour that includes the city's incredible Field of Miracles.
 Here we see the iconic Leaning Tower, and the marvellous white marble Duomo, one of the finest examples of Romanesque architecture, with sublime Moorish mosaics.
 Later, we make a visit to Vinci, a small town most famous as the birthplace of its namesake, Leonardo da Vinci.
 This sleepy Tuscan town dates back to the Etruscan era, yet has been somewhat overwhelmed by its prodigious son, devoting a museum to his legacy.

 Full-scale models of his most famous inventions can be found on display here, alongside examples of his civic plans, depicting a range of structures the genius artist envisioned.
 You are free to spend your time in Vinci as you wish; the museum the main draw here, though the town itself is undoubtedly pretty, with romantic streets overlooking typical Tuscan country views.
 Perhaps pay a visit to the Church of Santa Croce, where da Vinci was likely baptised, or discover an array of his manuscripts and drawings, housed at the Leonardo Library.
-Following time to explore, we head back to our hotel in good time for a four-course farewell dinner this evening.
+Following time to explore, we head back to our hotel in good time for dinner this evening.